apilayer/currencylayer-API/docs/features.md

 To indicate that you are performing a `change` query, the API will return `"change": true`.
 Right below, your specified `start_date` and `end_date` will be part of the API Response as well.

-Just like when performing a Time-Frame Query, the API Response's `rates` object will be divided in subdirectories (one for each requested currency).
+Just like when performing a Time-Frame Query, the API Response's `rates` object will be divided in sub-objects (one for each requested currency).

-The four properties contained in these subdirectories are explained below in **Code View**:
+The four properties contained in these sub-objects are explained below in **Code View**:

 ```
 start_rate     the respective currency's exchange rate at the